microsoft/GLUECoS/README.md

     access_secret_token
     ```

-3. Obtain a key for microsoft translator.
-This is needed as the preprocessing steps involve conversion of romanized datasets into devanagari.
+3. Obtain a key for Microsoft Translator.
+This is needed as the preprocessing steps involve conversion of Romanized datasets into Devanagari.
 Instructions for obtaining this key can be found [here](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/translator-how-to-signup).
 The number of queries made fall within the free tier.
 This key will be referred to as SUBSCRIPTION_KEY in the next step
-4. To finally download the data, run the command below.
+4. To download the data, run the command below.
 This will download the original datasets, perform all the preprocessing needed and bring them into a format that the training scripts can use
     ```
     ./download_data.sh SUBSCRIPTION_KEY
     ```